aimanraz/br-ccr-svm-svc/README.md

 **Packages:** pandas, numpy, sklearn, matplotlib, and seaborn.

-## Data collection and description
+## Data Collection and Description
 The dataset imported from sklearn.dataset libraries or can be download at [UCI Machine learning](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
 Datasets are linearly separable using all 30 input features.
 Consist of 569 number of instances with a class distribution of 212 Malignant, 357 Benign.
 The target class are Malignant(0) and Benign(1).
 30 features are used, examples:

 * radius (mean of distances from center to points on the perimeter)